-This paper develops a novel hybrid domain decomposition- (DD-)based approach that has the potential to mitigate both the meshing and long runtime requirement issues described above by ``gluing together," in a plug-and-play fashion, arbitrary combinations of subdomain-local high-fidelity full order models (FOMs) with subdomain-local ROMs using the Schwarz alternating method (SAM)~\cite{Schwarz:1870}.
-The key idea behind SAM is to first decompose the physical domain on which a given PDE is posed into smaller subdomains, and then to solve a sequence of problems on each of the subdomains while exchanging boundary condition information across subdomain interfaces to ensure solution compatibility.
-The approach presented herein builds on our past work in developing SAM as a means to achieve concurrent multiscale coupling of high-fidelity finite element models in solid mechanics~\cite{Mota:2017, Mota:2022}, and of intrusive projection-based ROMs in hyperbolic fluid problems discretized using the cell-centered finite volume method~\cite{wentland2024Schwarz}.
-It was demonstrated in these manuscripts that SAM has a number of advantages: (i) it is minimally intrusive to implement in existing HPC software frameworks; (ii) it is capable of coupling regions with different mesh resolutions, different element types, different time integration schemes (e.g., implicit and explicit), and even different models (e.g., FOM and ROM), all without introducing any artifacts exhibited by alternative coupling methods; and (iii) it possesses rigorous convergence properties/guarantees~\cite{Mota:2017, Mota:2022}.
-Additionally, we argue in \cite{wentland2024Schwarz} that DD-based FOM-ROM and ROM-ROM couplings have the potential of improving the predictive viability of ROMs by enabling the spatial localization of ROMs (via domain decomposition), and through the online integration of high-fidelity information into these models (via FOM coupling).
+Alternatively, this paper develops a novel, hybrid, domain decomposition- (DD-)based approach that has the potential to mitigate both the meshing and long runtime requirement issues described above by ``gluing together," in a plug-and-play fashion, arbitrary combinations of subdomain-local, high-fidelity full order models (FOMs) with subdomain-local ROMs using the Schwarz alternating method (SAM)~\cite{Schwarz:1870}.
+The key idea behind SAM is to first decompose the physical domain on which a given PDE is posed into smaller subdomains, and then to solve a sequence of problems on each subdomain, while exchanging boundary condition information across subdomain interfaces to ensure solution compatibility.
+The approach presented herein builds on our past work in developing SAM as a means to achieve concurrent multiscale coupling of high-fidelity finite element models in solid mechanics~\cite{Mota:2017, Mota:2022}, and on intrusive projection-based ROMs in hyperbolic fluid problems discretized using the cell-centered finite volume method~\cite{wentland2024Schwarz}.
+SAM has a number of advantages demonstrated in these manuscripts: (i) it is minimally intrusive to implement in existing HPC software frameworks; (ii) it is capable of coupling regions with different mesh resolutions, different element types, different time integration schemes (e.g., implicit and explicit), and even different models (e.g., FOM and ROM), all without introducing any artifacts exhibited by alternative coupling methods; and (iii) it possesses rigorous convergence properties/guarantees~\cite{Mota:2017, Mota:2022}.
+Additionally, \cite{wentland2024Schwarz} argues that DD-based FOM-ROM and ROM-ROM couplings have the potential to improve the predictive viability of ROMs by enabling their spatial localization via domain decomposition, as well as the online integration of high-fidelity information via FOM coupling.